-There is nothing like a nice warm welcome when you have been away from home at work or even if you have been out and about for an hour or two.
+There is nothing like a nice warm welcome when you get home from work or when you have been out and about for an hour or two.

 Once all is in order, you sit down and kitty wants to head butt you.

-This is a great video which shows the meaning of headbunt without any words needed.
+This is a great video which shows the meaning of head bunt without any words at all needed.

 Think about your kitty.
-Ours is always smelling and sniffing to work out what's what in his world.
+Is he is always smelling and sniffing to work out what's what in his world?

-If you also have a pet dog, your kitty cat may even try head bunting the dog just making the dog a bit confused.
+If you also have a pet dog, your kitty cat may even try head bunting the dog, which just makes the dog a bit confused.

 So by giving you a head bunt, your cat is marking his territory.
 The scent glands are activated in the head area that release pheromones and he is also showing you affection at the same time.